HTTP-RPC/Kilo/README.md

 This header is supported by both `WebService` and `IndexServlet`.
 A request to the latter will produce a JSON description of all active services.

 ## WebServiceProxy
-The `WebServiceProxy` class is used to issue API requests to a server.
+The `WebServiceProxy` class is used to submit API requests to a server.
 It provides a single constructor that accepts the following arguments:

 * `method` - the HTTP method to execute
 * `url` - the URL of the requested resource